 - Collect the name badges.
 Place them near the door for the children to pick up as they leave or save them for the next gathering. - Show the children a Bible.
-Share with them that the Bible is a very special book that God gave us.
-The Bible is the holy book of our Church family.
-The Bible tells us many stories about God's love for us. - Show the children the illustration on the teaching poster or the children's leaflet.
+Share with them that the Bible is a special book that God gave us.
+The Bible tells us many stories about God's love for us.
+The Bible is the holy book of our Church family. - Show the children the illustration on the teaching poster or the children's leaflet.
 Point to and name Jesus.
 Tell the children that Jesus told us the best stories about God's love.
 Invite the children to listen closely to what Jesus told the children.